Supercuspidal unipotent representations: L-packets and formal degrees: Outer forms of even orthogonal groups

 Here $\theta$ is a diagram automorphism of $D_4$ of order 3.
 We have $\mb G^\vee = \mr{Spin}_8 (\CC)$, $Z(\mb G^\vee)^\theta = \{1\}$ and $\Omega^\theta = \{1\}$.
 In particular there is a unique inner twist, the quasi-split adjoint group of type ${}^3 \!
 D_4$.

 According \cite[11.10--11.11]{Lusztig-unirep2} only the subset $\mathsf J = {}^3 \!
 D_4$ of $\widetilde{{}^3 \!
 D_4}$ supports cuspidal unipotent representations.
-More precisely, the associated parahoric subgroup $\PH^{F_\omega}$ has two cuspidal unipotent representations with different formal degree, so $\sfb' = 1$ for both.
+More precisely, the associated parahoric subgroup $\PH^{F_\omega}$ has two cuspidal unipotent representations with different formal degree \cite[\S 4.4.1]{Fen}, so $\sfb' = 1$ for both.
 As $\Omega^\theta = \{1\}$, $N_{G^{F_\omega}}(\PH^{F_\omega}) = \PH^{F_\omega}$ and $\sfa' = 1$.
 As $(\Omega^\theta )^* = \{1\}$, also $\sfa = 1$.

-From the geometric diagrams in \cite[11.10--11.11]{Lusztig-unirep2} and \cite[\S 4.4]{Retorsion} we see that $Z_{\mb G^\vee}(\lambda (\Frob))$ is either $\text{Spin}_4 (\CC)$ or $G_2 (\CC)$.
-Both these groups admit a unique cuspidal pair, so $\sfb = 1$.
+From the geometric diagrams in \cite[11.10--11.11]{Lusztig-unirep2} and \cite[\S 4.4]{Retorsion} we see that $Z_{\mb G^\vee}(\lambda (\Frob))$ is either $\text{Spin}_4 (\CC)$ or $G_2 (\CC)$, while \cite[\S 4.4.1]{Fen} tells us how these must be matched with the two relevant supercuspidal representations.
+Both these complex groups admit a unique cuspidal pair, so $\sfb = 1$.
 Thus, given the formal degree we find exactly one cuspidal unipotent representation of $G^{F_\omega}$ and exactly one cuspidal enhanced L-parameter.
 In particular these are fixed by any diagram automorphism of $D_4$, making the LLC for these representations equivariant with respect to diagram automorphisms.